How did everything begin?

 bodies are formed in the manner described above.

-They do not have a clear idea of the initial stages, which,
+weak ground.
+They do not have a clear idea of the initial

-of course, is natural, since none of us witnessed these
+stages, which, of course, is natural, since none of us

-events.
-The genesis of celestial bodies remains an enigma,
+witnessed these events.
+The genesis of celestial bodies

-although it is claimed otherwise.
-In particular, the
+remains an enigma, although it is claimed otherwise.
+In

 I do not want to claim that we really understand the process